sem-onyalo/knowledge-graph-loader/README.md

-# Knowledge Graph + Relationship Extraction
+# Knowledge Graph Loader Using NLP Relationship Extraction

 This repository using NLP relationship extraction to extract entity-relationship combinations from a body of text and loads it into a graph database.